Two Major Cydia Hosts Shut Down as Jailbreaking Fades in Popularity - Slashdot

 When I first started jailbreaking, I was overwhelmed by the sheer amount of crap that was available.
 The overwhelming majority of the stuff (by what appeared to be multiple orders of magnitude) was "themes" and other trivial nonsense.
 Of the stuff that was useful, it seemed like 9/10 of it was no longer maintained and/or didn't work for the version of iOS I had installed, or were buggy enough that the phone became unstable.
 I think out of the 10s of thousands of packages available, the number of genuinel

 More people switching to Android?
-(Score:2)
+(Score:4, Interesting)

+It's been a long time since I've touched iOS, but I wonder if part of it is the old JB scene moving over to Android?
+A lot of features I used to have to Jailbreak my phone for were readily available OOTB or in the Play Store with no need to root the device.

+Not quite.
+The hardcore phone hacking scene has always been on Android.
+Jailbreaking was just to give Iphone users the same basic functionality as Android enjoyed.
+However as more features became standard with Android and more software can be run in userland these days it's only a small scene these days.

 So can I access the entire filesystem yet?
 (Score:2)